vistagelegal/.github/profile/README.md

-# Vistage's Legal Team
+# Vistage Worldwide's Legal Team

-Welcome to the Vistage's legal team's Github organization.
-This space is for developing, storing, and collaborating on technology (e.g., Claude skills, automation tools) for internal legal operations.
+Welcome to the Github organization of Vistage Worldwide's legal team.
+This space is for developing, storing, and collaborating on technology (e.g., AI skills, automation tools) for internal legal operations.

 ##  Purpose

 This organization hosts:
-- Claude skills for legal workflows (diligence, research, process automation)
+- AI skills for legal workflows (diligence, research, process automation)
 - Engineering documentation and templates for legal operations
 - Scripts and tools supporting legal team functions
 - Any tool that supports Vistage's internal legal operations